-Remember to pay close attention to new equipment that becomes available to you during the Army Management phase that follows these briefings.
-Think of this as a chance to review your core, as well as your upcoming mission.
-I hold you responsible for the welfare of your men.
+Remember to pay close attention to new equipment that becomes available to you during the phase that immediately follows your briefing.
+Think of this as a chance to review your forces, as well as your upcoming mission.

+As always, you are responsible for the welfare of your men.

+Carry on, Herr Oberst!